dcc-cc3002/citric-liquid-Dagt07/README.md

 ### Tarea 1

-- Tarea 1 EP1: Desing of UML diagrams for the project sections 2.1 , 2.2 and 2.3 with the corresponding data type assosiations and methods.
+- Tarea 1 EP1: Design of UML diagrams for the project sections 2.1 , 2.2 and 2.3 with the corresponding data type associations and methods.

-- Tarea 1 EP2: Test driven develpment and Implementation of the trait, abstractClass and classes necessary to build the section 2.3 _Board_.
+- Tarea 1 EP2: Test driven development and Implementation of the trait, abstractClass and classes necessary to build the section 2.3 _Board_.
 And some additional implementations for the section 2.1 _Units_ and section 2.2 _Norm_.

 <hr>